ssilverman/TeensyDMX/README.md

    knows of the concept of being disconnected from a DMX transmitter when timeouts or bad BREAKs are encountered in the data stream.
 8. Error counts are available in the receiver.
-These can be used to detect protocol problems, including timeouts, framing errors and bad BREAKs, and short packets (those less than 1196us).
+These can be used to detect protocol problems, including timeouts, framing errors and bad BREAKs, short packets (those less than 1196us), and long packets (those that exceed 513 bytes).
 9. The receiver can be used synchronously through the use of the `Responder` API.
 Alternate start codes can not only be handled, for example, for Text Packets or System Information Packets (SIP), but responses can be sent back